zhuo-limeade/ID-SSLNet/README.md

 ## Acknowledgement
 This project was completed based on OpenPCDet, and we thank OpenPCDet for its open-source nature.
 The link to OpenPCDet is as follows: https://github.com/open-mmlab/OpenPCDet
 ## Citation
-If you find our work helpful, please cite this repository.
+If you find our work useful, please consider cite this repository.